laz-aslam/gpura-gallery/README.md

 ## Overview

 gpura is an immersive visual discovery interface for browsing Kerala's digital heritage.
-Inspired by [Public Work by Cosmos](https://www.cosmos.so/public-work), it presents archive items as an infinite mural of images that you can pan, zoom, and explore in any direction.
+It presents archive items as an infinite mural of images that you can pan, zoom, and explore in any direction.

 ### Features